cuz789/F1_ETL_Pipeline/README.md

 # F1_ETL_Pipeline

-Build an end-to-end ETL pipeline for 2025 OpenF1 data, from extraction through loading into Postgres using Apache Airflow.
+Built an end-to-end ETL pipeline for 2025 OpenF1 data, from extraction through loading into Postgres using Apache Airflow.

 | Layer                  | Component                                   |
 | ---------------------- | ------------------------------------------- |